Fabric-Data-IT/Data-Hub/README.md

 ## BB Media Data Hub

-The **BB Media Data Hub** repository is your central resource for accessing YML schemas and a valuable wiki with detailed information about services on our S3.
+The **Fabric Data Hub** repository is your central resource for accessing YML schemas and a valuable wiki with detailed information about services on our S3.
 Here you will find everything you need to work efficiently with media data.

 ### Available Schemas